Why Do I Have Dark Circles Under My Eyes?

 A: Genetics are often to blame, as is aging.
-Of course, hearing that may not too inspiring, since you don’t have the power to change your DNA or stop the clock.
+Of course, hearing that may not be too inspiring, since you don’t have the power to change your DNA or stop the clock.
 But that doesn’t mean your dark circles have to stick around.
 Several potential causes are within your control.
-Take back your look so you can appear as energetic and well on the outside as you feel on the inside by exploring these solutions.
+Take back your look so you can appear as energetic and fresh on the outside, as you feel on the inside.
+Explore these solutions:

 Cause: Sleep Deprivation

 A lack of snooze time can make skin look paler and under-eye blood vessels to dilate, resulting in puffiness and those dreaded shadows.
-A good sleep last night isn’t enough to fix things if you’re not sleeping well (seven to nine hours a night) on a consistent basis.
+Aim to get seven to nine hours a night on a consistent basis.

 Solution: Get Quality Rest

 Pay attention not only to how many hours you’re in bed, but how good the sleep you’re getting is; you could be more sleep deprived than you realize.
 If needed, take steps to bank a better night’s rest.
+Try relaxation techniques such as deep breathing, gentle stretches, a hot bath, as well as limiting screen time and diming lights in the house a few hours before bedtime.
 You can also try a fluffier pillow; the added height can help keep fluid from collecting under your eyes.

-Puffiness around the eyes is one of the most common reactions to allergies, but the nasal congestion that comes with being exposed to pollen, dust or other allergens can also cause the veins around your eyes and nose to dilate and darken.
+Puffiness around the eyes is one of the most common reactions to allergies, but the nasal congestion that comes with being exposed to pollen, dust, or other allergens can also cause the veins around your eyes and nose to dilate and darken.
 Eczema may also make the puffiness and discoloration worse.
-And underlying food allergies or food sensitivities can contribute to dark circles as well.
+Any underlying food allergies or food sensitivities can contribute to dark circles as well.

 Solution: Find True Relief

 If you’re suffering, your symptoms are probably more top-of-mind than your dark circles.
-But working with your doctor to find a treatment plan that helps you feel more than “just OK” can help tackle both issues.
+Work with your doctor to find a treatment plan that helps you feel more than “just OK,” but can help tackle both issues.
 Be open about how well your current treatment plan is working, and discuss some alternative solutions you might try, if necessary.
-And don’t underestimate the impact simple modifications like avoid perfumes, closing windows and washing sheets in hot water can have.
+And don’t underestimate the impact simple modifications like avoiding perfumes, closing windows, and washing sheets in hot water can have.
 Plus, consider talking to your physician or a nutritionist about possible foods that may be playing a role.

 Cause: Iron Deficiency